bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u04.md

 ## b)
 ![[DMath-e-u04.pdf#page=2&rect=107,685,521,700|DMath-e-u04, p.2]]

 True.
 We prove this by a series of equivalence transformations.
-We note that an element not being in the intersection of sets is logical consequence of the element not being in any one of the sets, i.e. $x \not\in C \models x \not\in (A \cap B \cap C)$.
+We note that an element not being in the intersection of sets is logical consequence of the element not being in any one of the sets, i.e. $x \not\in C \vDash x \not\in (A \cap B \cap C)$.
 We will refer to this fact by $1$.
 $$
 \begin{align}
 A \cap (B \setminus C) &= \{ x \mid x \in A \land x \not\in(B \setminus C) \} &\text{(def. $\setminus$,)} \\